ndaly06/McLaren_Racing_Challenge/README.md

 Essentially a booking conflict occurs if meeting 1 doesn't end before meeting 2 starts.
 This logic is applied throughout the booking requests data to identify any conflicts.
 Based on the data in the table shown, a booking conflict between request 1 and request 2 exists.

-`check_bookings.py` can be ran in the root of the directory on a specific dataset `conflicts_data1.csv` as shown below:
+`check_bookings.py` can be run in the root of the directory on a specific dataset `conflicts_data1.csv` as shown below:
 ```
 python3 mclaren_racing_challenge/check_bookings.py ./tests/test_data/conflicts_data1.csv
 ```